prideout/heman/docs/index.rst

 Features
 --------

-heman |version| currently supports:
+heman currently supports:

-* Generate a normal map from a height map.
+* Generating a normal map from a height map using forwarding differencing.
-* Compute ambient occlusion from a height map.
+* Efficiently computing ambient occlusion from a height map.
-* Generate a signed distance field (SDF) using a `fast algorithm`_.
+* Generating a signed distance field (SDF) using a `fast algorithm`_.
-* Export a 3D mesh in PLY_ format.
+* Exporting a 3D mesh in PLY_ format.
-* Create an image that sums up several octaves of simplex noise.
+* Creating images from scratch using simplex noise and Fractional Brownian Motion.
-* Apply a color gradient to a heightmap.
+* Applying a color gradient to a heightmap (LUT).
-* Generate a color gradient, given a list of control points.
+* Generating a color gradient, given a list of control points.
-* Compute diffuse lighting with an infinite light source.
+* Computing diffuse lighting with an infinite light source.

 Why the name "heman"?
 -----------------------